nickeblewis/headforcode/README.md

 ## Figma

 https://www.figma.com/ now this does look very interesting indeed, it is a collaborative design tool for teams.
 Dan and I could put this to great use given half the chance.

+## TODOs

+- Can I hook up the auth redux to work?
+What work is involved?
+There may be a good example under the showcase page where on guy has built a site with a newsletter signup?
+Serverless?
+- Start building a React UI library as part of H4C
+- See how I could create GraphQL micro-services for the site?
+- Demonstrate how an image library could be built